 Genuino Madruga installed his Monitor in 2006, in Horta, the Azores.
 As of September of 2007 he's made it to the Cape Verde Islands on his way on what we think is an open-ended voyage - we can't tell; his website www.genuinomadruga.com is in Portuguese.

 Casey McNeese, Matt Smith and Jeff Stewart have just completed their circumnavigation on their Lafitte 44 "Sohcahtoa".
 Their extensive website, complete with photos and videos, is www.svsohcahtoa.com.

 Peter and Antonia Murphy, sailing the Pacific (right now) on their Mariner 36 - they're having so much fun it should be illegal.
 Go to svsereia.com; we can say no more.

 Natasza Caban is a young Polish woman who's preparing her S&S 34 for a solo cirumnavigation, beginning and ending in Hawaii.
 Her website is www.nataszacaban.com.
-Click on the British flag in the upper right corner for english.
+Click on "EN" in the upper right corner for english.

 Keith White is preparing his Hanse 400 for a true single-handed havigation - he lost the use of one arm in an accident.
 You can follow his preparations & eventual voyage at singlehandedyachting.co.uk

 Jack van Ommen has just completed his 2-1/2-year circumnavigation with is Naja 30 "Fleetwood".
 His website, with links to extensive photo galleries, is cometosea.us.
 Sailing's not over for Jack - he has plans to continue on to Holland next year.